FreshAirTonight/af2complex/README.md

 ## Checkpoint

 To help tackle a large target on a limited computing resource, AF2Complex provides a checkpoint option in the model inference stage.
 An example usage is included in the example above.
-Note that the checkpoint is saved at the end of the all recycles done (due to a limitation imposed by Tensorflow).
+Note that the checkpoint is saved at the end of the all recycles done (due to a limitation imposed by JAX).
 Therefore, to use this feature, one has to estimate beforehand how many recycles will be done before saving a checkpoint.
 Additionally, for a large target, it is recommended to turn off intermediate recycle output (by setting `save_recycled=0`) to save memory cost, and to use multiple short runs with the checkpoint option to get the intermediate recycle structures, e.g., every two, or three recycles.

 ## Model relaxation